Frequently Asked Questions (FAQ)

 Is it structured like a regular college course?
 For example, will I have the ability to go to office hours and get additional help?

-In the research methods course, there will be an hour-long lecture period with all of the students, and then they will split into smaller groups of 30.
+In the research methods seminar, there will be an hour-long lecture period with all of the students, and then they will split into smaller groups of 30.
 There will be office hours available for this course.
-The laboratory portion of the program is run as an authentic research lab.
+The laboratory portion of the program (freshman spring and sophomore fall) is run as an authentic research lab.
+You will have access to faculty and teaching assistants throughout.
 If a student wants additional help, the student can and should ask the professors or a graduate teaching assistant for assistance, just as the student would if conducting an independent study project.
 In addition, the FRI program monitors the progress of all students, and so checks individually with students about their progress.

 How many FRI course credits are there in the first semester?
 And how many total course credits can I take in the first semester?

 In the first semester, two course credits are FRI Research Methods.
 Harpur students may register for a maximum of 18 credits per semester.
+We strongly encourage FRI students to register for 16-18 credits in the first semester.
 Students can petition Harpur Academic Advising if they wish to take more.

 During your first semester, if slots become available in the stream you are interested in, you may be able to switch streams.
 You should not count on this though.
 FRI is more about the research experience than the research topic.
 Once you complete the program, you can pursue research opportunities outside of that field.